• Home

 After dinner, we break off for a walk and enjoy the cooler temps before gathering again at the fire pit for some music and dancing.

 Leaving the desert to continue the journey west toward Ouarzazate, my skin is covered in a gritty layer of salty sand.
-Another good scrubbing and the sand will wash away, but the chance to experience this fascinating Islamic country, the memories of all I’ve seen, and the people I’ve met will remain.
+Another good scrubbing and the sand will wash away, but the chance to experience this fascinating North African Islamic country, the memories of all I’ve seen, and the people I’ve met will remain.

 For More: